In my previous post I showed a “Green River Overlook”. It is the same “Green River” but a completely different overlook.

 This site was on my bucket list for a long time.
 If it is on yours, forget about it.

-Some idiots vandalized the site and it is now totally off limits as of August 2018.
+People vandalized the site and it is now off limits as of August 2018.

 If you like this article, please share by email or use one of the share buttons beneath the article.